 If your family and friends are crafty, a day of creating and experimenting is a great way to bring your favorite people together.
-Gather a bunch of fallen leaves of all different colors, print out instructions to a handful of DIYs for decorating with fall leaves and set up making stations.
-Be sure to have all supplies on hand, or ask guests to BYOS(upplies).Continue to 6 of 16 below.
+Gather a bunch of fallen leaves of all different colors, print out instructions for a handful of DIYs for decorating with fall leaves, and set up crafting stations.
+Be sure to have all supplies on hand, or ask guests to BYOS (bring your own supplies in party lingo).Continue to 6 of 15 below.

 Caramel Apple Bar

-Whether you are hosting children or just children-at-heart, a caramel apple bar is a big hit for any fall party.
+Whether you are hosting children or just kids-at-heart, a caramel apple bar is a big hit for any fall party.
 Blogger Moms and Munchkins set up a buffet for her guests to create their own caramel apples.
-Keep the caramel warm with a mini crockpot and add toppings such as marshmallows, M&Ms, and white chocolate.Continue to 7 of 16 below.
+Keep the caramel warm with a mini crockpot and add toppings such as marshmallows, M&Ms, and white chocolate.Continue to 7 of 15 below.

 Outdoor Movie Party

 While we all say we'll spend time outside throughout the summer, the sweltering heat and humidity often make it too uncomfortable to enjoy your backyard.
 That's why fall is the perfect time of year to host a backyard movie-watching party.
-Gather some wool or flannel blankets, a few pillows and set up a projector under the stars.
-Just don't forget the chocolate-covered popcorn.Continue to 8 of 16 below.
+Gather some wool or flannel blankets, a few pillows, and set up a projector and outdoor movie screen under the stars.
+Just don't forget the chocolate-covered popcorn.Continue to 8 of 15 below.

 DIY Football Party